otp-demo/testing/README.md

 ### Resolutions

-* create.sh script (make_template.sh script) now correctly adjusts the values.yaml file for aws (this has been fixed, but we need to check)
+* create.sh script (make_template.sh script) now correctly adjusts the values.yaml file for aws
+* Submariner now waits for a cluster as well as a submariner deployment prior to applying a NAT patch
-* RHSSO namespace is created correctly
+* RHSSO Sync waves adjusted
 * We need to be careful of elastic IP limits in AWS and region constraints in Azure.
 Might be best to start with a decently clean slate before we film demos

-* issue with the infra script not tabbing values cirrectly
+* Infra script not tabbing values cirrectly
 ```
 ComparisonError
 rpc error: code = Unknown desc = `kustomize build /tmp/https___github.com_otp-demo-test_otp-gitops/0-bootstrap/single-cluster/1-infra --enable-alpha-plugins` failed exit status 1: Error: error converting YAML to JSON: yaml: line 34: did not find expected '-' indicator
 ```
 * resolved by tabbing infra deployments correctly